-NASA’s Mars rover Perseverance poised for bull’s eye landing on Red Planet
+NASA rover Perseverance lands on Mars in mission to search for past life

 But roughly 4 billion years ago, Mars looked a lot like ancient Earth.
 It boasted volcanic activity, a thick atmosphere and temperatures balmy enough to maintain liquid water on its surface.

 In those days, Jezero Crater contained a vast lake.
 The surrounding canyons were carved by mighty rivers.
-The feature Perseverance is scheduled to inspect was a delta, where sediments from the surrounding watershed accumulated in layers of mud.
-On Earth, such sediments have preserved evidence of ancient life in the form of fossilized mats of microscopic pond scum called “stromatolites.”
+The feature that Perseverance is scheduled to inspect was a delta, where sediments from the surrounding watershed accumulated in layers of mud.
+On Earth, such sediments have preserved evidence of ancient life in the form of fossilized mats of microscopic pond scum called stromatolites.

 “If we could find something like that on Mars, that would be the holy grail for astrobiology,” said Purdue University planetary scientist Briony Horgan, a member of Perseverance rover’s science team.
 Horgan has led satellite surveys of the landing site that showed it is rich with the kinds of molecules known to help preserve the signatures of living organisms.